 Haven't posted in a while becuase things have been going well.
-I admit it, I"m a "foul weather" poster.
-Backstory, I share a 13 year old aqha gelding with my 15 year old daughter.
-We board at a mostly show barn with a good trainer who lives right there and knows pretty much everything about all the horses in her care.
-We show hunters (sorry my cap key is broken
+I admit it, I"m a "foul weather" poster. backstory, I share a 13 year old aqha gelding with my 15 year old daughter. we board at a mostly show barn with a good trainer who lives right there and knows pretty much everything about all the horses in her care. we show hunters (sorry my cap key is broken

 My horse is generally bombproof.
 He was in a costume class with sticks for wings last august and didn't even blink.
 He'll do the odd spook, but generally if you tell him to stop it's no big deal, he will stop.
 He is also forgiving.
 If you jump and end up on his neck, he will be pretty tolerant and wont get all worked up or dump you.

 He is very smart, and he does seem to get "mad" if you as the rider fail and cause a problem for him (you sit down too soon and so he bumps the jump.
 He'll grunt or maybe throw in a little buck).